Faisal Islamic Bank of Egypt

-According to the bank it was "the first Egyptian Islamic and Commercial bank".
-Another source describes it as "part of the banking empire" established by Saudi Prince Mohammed al-Faisal, and associated with Saudi Arabia's conservative political and religious influence in Egypt.
+According to the bank, it was "the first Egyptian Islamic and Commercial bank".
+Another source describes it as "part of the banking empire" established by Saudi Prince Mohammed al-Faisal and associated with Saudi Arabia's conservative political and religious influence in Egypt.

-Among the bank's first activities was they provided animator/musician Richard Williams with funding for his passion project The Thief and the Cobbler (1978-79).
+Among the bank's first activities was providing animator/musician Richard Williams with funding for his passion project The Thief and the Cobbler (1978–79).